-In the year 2021 CE, since the barley harvest in Israel ripened in late February, we believe the Feasts of the Lord occur as follows:
+In the year 2024 CE, if Israeli barley ripens by March 11, we believe the Feasts of Jehovah will occur as follows:

 Each holy day starts sunset the prior evening.